MultiQC/MultiQC/docs/markdown/ai/index.md

 # AI Summaries

-MultiQC can generate AI-powered summaries of your reports.
+MultiQC v1.27 onwards can generate AI-powered summaries of your reports.
 These can be created at two points:

 - When creating the report (baked into the report HTML)
 - Dynamically in the browser, whilst viewing an existing HTML report (ephemeral)